Nonito Donaire: Donaire vs. Juarez

 On December 11, 2015, Donaire reclaimed the vacant WBO super bantamweight title, defeating Cesar Juarez by UD.
 The fight was controlled by Donaire early on, dropping the Mexican brawler twice, but Juarez showed good punch resistance to keep going.
 Donaire began to slow down due to fatigue and an ankle injury, as Juarez picked up the pressure.
 The latter rounds were much closer as the fight turned into a slugfest and a 'fight of the year' candidate, it ended with both fighters exhausted and swinging wildly at the final bell.
 Donaire defended the WBO title successfully against Zsolt Bedak via third-round TKO in Cebu City, Philippines on April 23, 2016.

 Donaire vs. Magdaleno

-Donaire lost to Jessie Magdaleno as the co-main event on Manny Pacquiao vs. Jessie Vargas PPV bout on November 5, 2016.
+Donaire lost to Jessie Magdaleno by controversial decision.
+The bout was the co-main event to Manny Pacquiao vs. Jessie Vargas PPV bout on November 5, 2016.
 This marked the first time Donaire and Pacquiao, the two biggest boxing stars to come out of the Philippines, have ever shared the same card.